hibtc/cpymad/doc/installation/troubleshooting.rst

     from cern.madx import madx
     ImportError: libmadx.so: cannot open shared object file: No such file or directory

-Reason:
-The runtime path for the MAD-X static library is configured incorrectly.

 Solution:
 You can pass the correct path to the setup script when building: